top of page

 New Regulations for 2025

 Starting in 2025, the new law increases fines tenfold.
 Previously, getting caught meant paying around €40–€60.
 Now, it can go up to €800.
 That’s a massive difference.
+Note: This is only if the fine is issued legally, with an official receipt.

 The Risks of Riding Without a License